lampitosgames/TwitFollowerBot/README.md

 If this is your first time running the script, you will need to authenticate the application with your twitter account.
 The script will send you to an authentication page where you will need to log in and hit "authorize".
 A series of numbers will appear in bold.
 Copy those into your python command line, hit 'enter', and you are good to go!

 First thing is first, you will probably want to whitelist the people you are currently following.
 Whitelisted users will never be unfollowed by this twitter bot.
 There are two functions to do this with.
+(A brief note.
+You might need to prefix function calls with TwitFollowerBot.<function>)

 new_whitelist_member(name) - This will whitelist a user based on their twitter username (without the @ in front of it).